 - Co Clinical Director (Midwifery) July 2013 to June 2017, of the London Maternity Strategic Clinical Network working with Professor Donald Peebles as Co Clinical Director (Obstetrics)

-- Current London Clinical Network Lead for Maternity Bereavement Project MBEM (Maternity Bereavement Experience Measure).
+- Recent London Clinical Network Lead for Maternity Bereavement Project MBEM (Maternity Bereavement Experience Measure).
 Launched in June 2017, this project was supported and funded by NHS England and worked in partnership with SANDS, the NHS England Patient Experience and Insight team and the London Maternity Bereavement Midwives Forum.
 A toolkit has been developed and shared with maternity, gynaecology and neonatal teams across England.
 The toolkit outlines the findings of in depth feedback from women and their families about what helped them and what was important to them at the time of pregnancy loss and stillbirth.
 The work includes tried and tested feedback and methods from Maternity services leading on this care.

 - Chair of the England Royal College of Midwives (RCM) Head of Midwifery Advisory Board from 2006 to February 2014